 Having a Facebook Advertisement is not enough to be considered a good advertisement.
 There are other factors that page owners have to consider to create a good ad on Facebook.

 Facebook is one of the world’s most powerful social media platforms.
-You can go up to anyone and chances are that they have a Facebook account.
-Your spouse has an account, your siblings have an account, your parents have an account and, heck, even your pet probably has a Facebook account.
-The social media platform is used by so many people that it’s the perfect place for businesses to promote products, events and, more!
-The web platform has become such a popular place for businesses to show their wares that Facebook created a service aptly called “Facebook Business” to give business owners an opportunity to increase their business’ visibility.
-One of Facebook Business’ major features is the ability for businesses to promote on Facebook and even sister platforms of the company including Instagram, Messenger, and WhatsApp.
+You can go up to anyone, and chances are that they have a Facebook account.
+Your spouse has a history; your siblings have an account; your parents have an account; and, heck, even your pet probably has a Facebook account.
+So many people use the social media platform that it’s the perfect place for businesses to promote products, events, and more!
+The web platform has become such a popular place for companies to show their wares that Facebook created a service aptly called “Facebook Business” to allow business owners to increase their business’ visibility.
+One of Facebook Business’ significant features is the ability for businesses to promote on Facebook and even the company’s sister platforms, including Instagram, Messenger, and WhatsApp.

 What are Facebook Ads?

-Facebook Ads are advertisements that appear on a Facebook user’s feed on desktop, mobile and in the right column of Facebook on the desktop.
+Facebook ads appear on a user’s feed on desktop, mobile, and in the right column of Facebook on the desktop.
 There are two popular types of Facebook Ads: Traditional Ads and Boosted Posts.

 A fair share of traditional ads is seen on the right side column of a user’s Facebook Feed.

 - Traditional Ads are advertisements that users will see on the right column of a user’s Facebook feed on the desktop.
-When a business creates a traditional advertisement, the advertisements can also be displayed on Facebook’s sister services including Instagram, Messenger, and WhatsApp.
+When a business creates a conventional ad, the advertisements can also be displayed on Facebook’s sister services, including Instagram, Messenger, and WhatsApp.

 If Facebook feels that your page’s post can reach more users, the boost post button appears.

 - Boosted Posts are Ads that use items from a Facebook Page as a source.
-Any item from a Facebook page’s feed can become a boosted post as long as the post abides by Facebook’s guidelines and policies.
-The ad can be a wall post or an original video that the page owner has shared, among other examples.
-Boosted Posts are only visible on a user’s Facebook Feed on Mobile, Desktop and on a user’s Instagram Feed.
+Any item from a Facebook page’s feed can become a promoted post as long as the post abides by Facebook’s guidelines and policies.
+The ad can be a wall post or an original video the page owner has shared, among other examples.
+Boosted Posts are only visible on a user’s Facebook Feed on Mobile, Desktop, and a user’s Instagram Feed.
 Users would not be able to see a boosted post on Messenger or Whatsapp.

-Besides traditional ads and boosted posts, users can create advertisements using other types of Facebook ads.
+Besides traditional ads and boosted posts, users can create advertisements using other Facebook ads.

-Having a Facebook Ad does not guarantee that users will click on an ad.
-Advertisements should not be made simply for the sake of having an advertisement.
-Users should create advertisements that are catchy as they are informative.
-Page owners can do five things to make their Facebook Ad stand out.
-Good Facebook Ads are not just words thrown on a picture.
+Having a Facebook Ad does not guarantee that users will click on the ad.
+Advertisements should not be made simply for the sake of having a promotion.
+Users should create ads that are catchy as they are informative.
+Suitable Facebook Ads are not just words thrown on a picture.
 Every ad needs more details than meets the eye.
+Page owners can do five things to make their Facebook ads stand out.

 - The Ad is Visually Appealing

-Humans have an average attention span of 8 seconds which is one second shorter than a goldfish which is so advertisements have to capture the eye of the user within that precious amount of time.
+Humans have an average attention span of 8 seconds, which is one second shorter than a goldfish, so advertisements have to capture the eye of the user within that precious amount of time.

 An attention span that’s shorter than that of a Goldfish!

-Selecting a low-quality image would make users browse away from your ad so you want to make sure that your image abides by the ideal size preferred by Facebook.
-The ideal image size for a Facebook ad is 1800×628 pixels.
-Once the user sees your ad, chances are they will be looking from left to right so your ad’s information should follow the same direction.
-When the user is browsing on Facebook, the normal direction that users browse is from left to right.
+Selecting a low-quality image would make users browse away from your ad, so you want to ensure that your image abides by the ideal size preferred by Facebook.
+The perfect image size for a Facebook ad is 1800×628 pixels.
+Once the user sees your ad, chances are they will be looking from left to right, so your ad’s information should follow the same direction.
+When the user is browsing on Facebook, the average rule that users browse is from left to right.

-Nielsen Norman Group even released a study that proves a majority of users who browse the internet read from left to right possibly because of several reasons.
-One possible reason why users read from left to right is that the user is looking for the scroll bar which is usually located to the right side of a browser.
+Nielsen Norman Group even released a study that proves a majority of users who browse the internet read from left to right, possibly because of several reasons.
+One possible reason why users read from left to right is that the user is looking for the scroll bar, which is usually located on the right side of a browser.
 Your ad should follow the same idea.
-Users should be able to understand what is going on as they swivel their head to the right side of the screen.
+Users should be able to understand what is going on as they swivel their heads to the right side of the screen.

-With your image now adjusted to the optimal form, the next step is to make sure your image appeals to the right audience.
+With your image adjusted to the optimal form, the next step is ensuring your idea appeals to the right audience.

 - Know Your Audience

-You can make your image as visually appealing as an advertisement but, you want to make sure that the ad is targeted at the right person.
+You can make your image as visually appealing as an advertisement, but you want to ensure that the ad is targeted at the right person.
 You can promote your ad better when you know who you want to sell to.

-You could be a Denver SEO company who wants to promote your service to businesses that are interested in creating an online presence.
+You could be a Denver SEO company that wants to promote your service to businesses interested in creating an online presence.

 The first thing you want to do is to fix your location.
-Your business should cater to the Denver area and then, you adjust the demographics of your audience.
-Facebook can even adjust your ad to reach users based on their purchase behavior, device usage and more.
-Maybe your target audience tends to use the desktop more because they are not familiar with the Facebook app on the smartphone.
+Your business should cater to the Denver area, and then you adjust your audience’s demographics.
+Facebook can change your ad to reach users based on their purchase behavior, device usage, and more.
+Maybe your target audience tends to use the desktop more because they are unfamiliar with the Facebook app on their smartphone.
 As the advertiser, you should know what kind of audience you want to have that will consume your product.

 Users may even receive advertisements because of a Facebook Like.
 For example, the user likes a particular brand of suntan lotion.
-The user may receive an advertisement from the suntan lotion’s sister company because the user liked the lotion’s Facebook page.
+The user may receive an ad from the suntan lotion’s sister company because the user selected the lotion’s Facebook page.

-Other factors could also contribute to a user receiving certain advertisements based on mutual interests with Facebook friends or sharing the same location information, etc. Advertisers who target users with shared interests are an example of companies that narrow down the selection of their audience.
+Other factors could also contribute to users receiving certain advertisements based on mutual interests with Facebook friends, sharing the same location information, etc. Advertisers who target users with shared interests are an example of companies that narrow down the selection of their audience.

-When the advertiser narrows down its audience, the advertiser can reach the type of audience they are primarily looking for.
-The chances of a user scrolling away are decreased because the advertisement is targeted to the user’s interests.
-Now that you have the user’s attention, you want to convince the user to click on the advertisement.
-The advertisement needs a hook that would convince the user to make a purchase.
+The advertising needs a hook to convince the user to purchase.
+When the advertiser narrows down its audience, it can reach the audience they are primarily looking for.
+The chances of a user scrolling away are decreased because the advertisement targets the user’s interests.
+Now that you have the user’s attention, you want to convince the user to click on the ad.

 - Have an Enticing Value Proposition